Opinion | The ‘Freedom Convoy’ may be in Canada, but it’s a creature of the U.S. right

 That’s because the primary base of support for the protesters — who themselves are different from what you’ve been told — is the American right.
-We’re seeing an attempt by Fox News, other conservative media outlets, Republican politicians, and conservative activists to call attention to the Canadian protests — and build, expand, and spread those protests as far as possible.
+We’re seeing an attempt by Fox News, other conservative media outlets, Republican politicians, and conservative activists to call attention to the Canadian protests — and build, expand and spread those protests as far as possible.

-In the last couple of days, the protest has increased its focus on the border, in an attempt to sabotage the flow of trade between the U.S. and Canada.
-They have essentially shut down the Ambassador Bridge that links Detroit and Windsor, Ontario, where 25 percent of all trade between the two countries travels, as well as other border crossings.
-Auto plants are already closing because they can’t obtain the parts that normally go back and forth across the border.
+In the past couple of days, the protest has increased its focus on the border, in an attempt to sabotage the flow of trade between the U.S. and Canada.
+Protesters have essentially shut down the Ambassador Bridge, which links Detroit and Windsor, Ontario, over which 25 percent of all trade between the two countries travels, as well as other border crossings.
+Auto plants are already closing because they can’t obtain the parts that normally come from across the border.

 Just imagine what conservatives would be saying about the limits of legitimate protest if Black Lives Matter activists mounted that kind of an economic attack.
 I’m pretty sure they’d be calling for the protesters to be crushed with as much violence as possible.